timschott/interview-prep/sql/sql-notes.md

   * you can also use the `BETWEEN` clause and look at a range within two dates
     * (or outside of it... subquery / not in)
 * Direct subtraction is very handy for dates.
-* DateFuture - DatePast is how many days are in between them.
+* DateFuture - DatePast is how many x are in between them.
+  * what you get back depends how granular of information there is
+    * YYYY-MM-DD subtraction will give you # of days
 * `end_date - start_date as duration`
+* Get the day of the week (as a number) from a date
+* use `EXTRACT(dow from date_col)`
+  * other args include month, milliseconds, year

 * remember the CTE syntax
 * only need one with!!